 Those two are Justices of the Peace Cynthia Cruz and Rebecca Kern, who received retention scores of 48 percent and 47 percent, respectively.

-Fewer than half of the responding attorneys felt Cruz, who has been on the bench since 2013, was consistently courteous and respectful.
+Less than half of the responding attorneys felt Cruz, who has been on the bench since 2013, was consistently courteous and respectful.

 In terms of judicial acumen, 28 percent of respondents disagreed and 18 percent strongly disagreed that Cruz accurately applied the law.
 At the same time, 18 percent agreed and 28 percent strongly agreed that she does.